Parachutist badge

-A parachutist badge (or parachutist brevet) is a military badge awarded by the armed forces of many states to soldiers who have received parachute training and completed the required number of jumps.
+A parachutist badge (or parachutist brevet) is a badge awarded by armed forces or paramilitary forces (e.g. certain law enforcement agencies) of many states to personnel who have received parachute training and completed the required number of jumps.
 It is difficult to assess which country was the first to introduce such an award.

 France

 Army

 The School of Airborne Troops oversees different courses.

 Military Parachute Trainee

 The Military Parachute Trainee Badge (French: Brevet de préparation militaire parachutiste (PMP)) is a badge created in 1965 and aimed at reservists and national service personnel.
 The laureates of the badge could serve in airborne units and eventually train at the Airborne School for the Military Parachute Badge in a short course.
 Since the end of conscription in France, the PMP Badge is awarded to prospective soldiers in airborne units after a 4-week course.

 Military Parachute Initiation

 The Military Parachuting Initiation Badge (French: Brevet d'initiation au parachutisme militaire (BIPM)) was created in 1980 and aimed at military personnel outside of airborne units.
 It was awarded for four daytime jumps.
 The BIMP course was closed in 1994 for French personnel, but the badge is still awarded to members of foreign militaries after a short course at the Airborne School.